tan-yong-sheng/miniflux-mcp/docs/specification.md

 - For articles (entries), server-side filters exist, including time-window filters via Unix timestamps (see below).

 #### Likely User Queries this MCP should support (read-only)
-- Resolve a category ID by name, then search feeds in that category.
+- List categories then search feeds in a category.
 - Get details for a single feed.
 - Search entries (articles) globally, by category, or by feed, with filters:
   - text `search`, `status` (read/unread/removed), `starred`, pagination (`offset`, `limit`), sorting (`order`, `direction`)